 1 Introduction

 The title of this paper, which paraphrases Alexander Pope’s famous quote, “To err is human, to forgive is divine”, illustrates the main aim of this paper, viz., an inquiry into the antecedents of human error in the context of routine computerized work.
-Research on human error has a long-standing tradition, and IS-related works have examined instances and the implications of committing errors during computerized work (Brodbeck et al. 1993; Galletta et al. 1993, 1996; Zapf et al. 1992, 1994).
+Research on human error has a long-standing tradition, and several works have examined instances and the implications of committing errors during computerized work (Brodbeck et al. 1993; Galletta et al. 1993, 1996; Zapf et al. 1992, 1994).
 However, we still know little about the antecedents of human error during IS use, and our paper sets out to make a contribution in this direction.

-Understanding the conditions under which errors occur during IS use is of paramount importance, firstly because of the high impact that ‘small’ errors can carry (Carlo et al. 2012); the recent outage in Amazon Web Services (AWS) that originally occurred because one employee incorrectly typed a command and caused disruption to thousands of customers, can be seen as a typical example in this respect.
+Understanding the conditions under which errors occur during IS use is of paramount importance, firstly because of the high impact that ‘small’ errors can carry (Carlo et al. 2012).
+For example,the recent outage in Amazon Web Services (AWS) that originally occurred because one employee incorrectly typed a command caused disruption to thousands of customers.
 Second, ‘small’ errors carry significant economic and behavioral consequences: users on average spend 10% of their working time correcting their errors (Brodbeck et al. 1993; Zapf et al. 1994).
-Last, committing errors while using computers has also been associated with negative emotions such as stress and frustration, in the sense that errors can interrupt a user’s train of thought and action plan (Frese et al. 1991; de Vries at al. 2003; Zapf et al. 1992).
-As a result, obtaining a better understanding of the antecedents of error during IS use is highly important in order to devise appropriate strategies to combat error.
+Last, committing errors while using computers has also been associated with negative emotions such as stress and frustration (Frese et al. 1991; de Vries at al. 2003; Zapf et al. 1992).

-In this study we focus on a single class of errors that are considered to be the most frequent form of error, namely omission errors (Love et al. 2009; Reason 2002).
+In this study, we focus on omission errors, which is the most frequent form of error (Love et al. 2009; Reason 2002).
 Omission errors are typically attributed to some form of attention capture (Reason 1984; Reason 1990).
-In order to address the topic of how attention failures occur during IS use and lead to more errors, we are initially driven by the premise that human error cannot be understood without understanding action, in the sense that error is the byproduct of the same cognitive system that produces ‘correct’ and ‘appropriate’ actions (Booth 1991).
-From this standpoint, we argue that an enquiry into how patterns of system use are formed carries the potential to explain the errors that users commit.
-This positioning is in line with recent studies in the post-adoptive system use literature arguing that examining how systems are used, can help understand the relationship between user behavior and error (Burton-Jones and Grange 2013).
+In order to examine how attention failures occur and lead to error during IS use, we are driven by the premise that human error cannot be understood without understanding action, as error is the byproduct of the same cognitive system that produces ‘correct’ actions (Booth 1991).
+From this standpoint, we argue that an enquiry into how patterns of system use are formed carries the potential to explain why errors occur.

-As an indicative measure of the different patterns of IS use, our study focuses on the history of individuals’ features in use, which is defined as the accumulated use of a basket of features that are available in a system and are used to accomplish specified tasks (Jasperson et al. 2005; Sun 2012).
-Most importantly, we extend the concept of use history and distinguish between the use history of a system’s features that are either related or unrelated to the execution of a focal task.
+As an indicative measure of the different patterns of IS use, we focus on the concept of use history, which is defined as the accumulated use of a basket of features that are available in a system and are used to accomplish specified tasks (Jasperson et al. 2005; Sun 2012).
+Most importantly, we extend the concept of use history by distinguishing between use histories that are either related or unrelated to the execution of a focal task.
 Last, given the acknowledged importance of task characteristics in terms of impacting attention (Randall et al. 2014; Sanjram and Khan 2011), we further examine the moderating effect of task variation between the two forms of use history and the omission errors committed by IS users.